-- If the LCD panel breaks, be careful to not get the liquid crystal fluid in your mouth or eyes. - If the liquid crystal fluid touches your skin, clothes, or work surface, wash it off immediately using soap and plenty of water.
+- If the module is severely damaged and the LCD panel breaks, be careful to not get the liquid crystal fluid in your mouth or eyes. - If the liquid crystal fluid touches your skin, clothes, or work surface, wash it off immediately using soap and plenty of water.